saksham/hulaki/README.md

 Example
 =======
-For more details on how to start the server, please look at MockServerApp.java.
+For more details on how to start the server, please look at ServerApplication.java.

 #### Credits
 This project is based on the original implementation of Dumbster available at: http://quintanasoft.com/dumbster/